How Do Birds Fly?

 We blew air over the top of the sheet of paper to create the lower pressure.
 You cannot do that for birds and planes.
 Instead, the wing of both birds and planes are shaped so that air passing over the top has to travel a longer distance and so it has to speed up as it goes over the top of the wing.
 This creates the difference in pressure above and below the wing.

 How do you get the air to move over a wing?

 Getting the air to move over and under the wing also requires the wing to be moving.
 This is called thrust.
 Thrust is created when birds flap their wings using their strong breast muscles.
 Planes use another method for thrust.
 They use engines.
 These can be either propeller or jet engines.
 With both birds and planes, thrust is the other part of creating lift and the ability to fly.
 So the shape of the wing and the ability to move it through the air are the two things needed for bird and plane flight.

 Birds use their strong breast muscles to flap their wings and give them the thrust to move throught the air and fly.
 In a way, birds use a swimming motion to get the lift needed to fly.
-Plane wings have a similar shape as birds, but instead of flapping their wings, they use engines to thrust them into the air and create the lift needed to fly.
+Plane wings have a similar shape as bird wings, but instead of flapping their wings, we use engines to thrust them into the air and create the lift needed to fly.

 If you want to learn and see more about bird flight.
 Try this website: Canadian Museum of Nature - How Birds Fly [opens in a new window].
 It has three very good animations of bird flight.

 If you would like to learn more about the physics behind air speed, pressure, and lift, try searching with these key words "Bernoulli's, principle."
 Named after the Swiss mathematician Daniel Bernoulli.